UU-cellbiology/bvv-playground/updates_history.md

 ## 0.5.8

-- added multisampling anti-aliasing for the scene part of the render.
+- added multisampling anti-aliasing FBO for the scene part of the render.

 ## 0.5.7